-We adopted an Executive Severance Plan in fiscal year 2015 (which we amended in fiscal year 2016 and fiscal year 2017), which generally provides the following benefits in the event of a termination of employment by us without cause or by the executive for good reason:
+Our Executive Severance Plan generally provides the following benefits in the event of a termination of employment by us without cause or by the executive for good reason:

 - a lump sum payment of two times the executive's annual base salary and target bonus, plus \$20,000; - a prorated bonus for the year of termination; - for any equity award granted under the Post Holdings, Inc. 2012 Long-Term Incentive Plan or the Post Holdings, Inc. 2016 Long-Term Incentive Plan with a time-based vesting schedule that is not pro rata, or with a vesting schedule that does not provide for any vesting on or before the first anniversary of the date of grant of the equity award, vesting of the equity award as if there was a three-year pro rata vesting schedule with vesting occurring on the first, second and third anniversaries of the date of grant (to the extent the equity award had not already vested at a greater percentage); - up to twelve weeks of COBRA subsidy at active employee rates upon timely election of COBRA; and - outplacement services.